nakzyhyh/nakzyhyh/README.md

 - **Single-App Architecture:**
   Streamlining deployments by consolidating routes and managing a single Flask instance rather than multiple scattered apps.

-- **Dubaro Web Crawler:**
+- **Web Crawler:**
-  Developing a recursive web crawler for [dubaro.de](https://www.dubaro.de/) that navigates through product detail pages and configuration sections (e.g. *Konfigurieren und Bestellen*) to extract all relevant information and consolidate it into a PDF document.
+  I'm currently developing a recursive web crawler that navigates through product detail pages and configuration sections (such as Configure and Order) on websites.
+The crawler extracts all relevant product information, including specifications, prices, and configuration options.
+It consolidates this data into a structured PDF document for easy review and documentation.
+The focus is on automating data collection from complex, multi-layered web structures and presenting it in a clear, accessible format.
+The solution is built using Python, leveraging libraries like BeautifulSoup for parsing and FPDF for generating the final reports.

 ## 🌍 My Vision